8 cheapest ski resorts in Italy offering the best value for money!

 Kilometres of slopes: 400 km

 The Via Lattea ski resort is located on the Italian-French border, where 400 kilometres of slopes and 70 modern lifts and gondolas await.
 The Italian part of the ski resort around Sestriere is the heart of the resort and offers excellent value for money.
-A 6-day ski pass costs an average of 229,47 pounds, which is cheaper than in many other Italian Alpine destinations.
-And winter sports enthusiasts only have to spend an average of 15.50 pounds for lunch in the mountain restaurants.
-One of the most affordable ski resorts in Italy extends up to an altitude of 2,823 metres and offers the right terrain for every skier, from challenging World Cup slopes to relaxed leisurely runs.
+A 6-day lift pass costs on average around £230, which is cheaper than in many other Italian Alpine destinations.
+And winter sports enthusiasts only have to spend an average of about £15 for lunch in the mountain restaurants.
+One of the most affordable ski resorts in Italy, it extends up to an altitude of 2,823 metres and offers the right terrain for every skier, from challenging World Cup slopes to relaxed leisurely runs.

 Please also note that by using our services and integrating the YouTube API Services, the YouTube Terms of Service and the YouTube API Services Terms apply and your use of our website is deemed to be acceptance of these terms.